-Another incidence in which I was personally involved which I think shows Richards true character was when someone forgot to file a flight plan with the Russian air traffic control (still the USSR at that time).
-Virgin flew over Soviet airspace regularly at that time and a quick radio conversation between the aircraft and air traffic control could have sorted things out, but the powers that be in Moscow wanted to make a big thing of it.
-I was on the flight and instead of flying on to Narita in Japan as we were supposed to, we were given orders to land in Moscow with no explanation why.
-After many hours on the ground surrounded by Russian soldiers, we were finally allowed to depart and head back to the UK.
+Another incidence in which I was personally involved which I think shows Richard’s true character was when someone forgot to file a flight plan with the Russian air traffic control.
+A quick radio conversation between the aircraft and air traffic control could have sorted things out, but the powers that be in Moscow wanted to make a big thing of it.
+I was on the flight and instead of flying on to Hong Kong as we were supposed to, we were given orders to land in Moscow, with no explanation why.
+After many hours on the ground, surrounded by Russian soldiers, we were finally allowed to depart and head back to the UK.
 This incident cost Virgin and so ultimately Richard many 10s of thousands of pounds and caused a great deal of stress for hundreds of passengers and crew.
 Firing the person who had caused the whole problem would have been totally justified, but when Richard was told, he gave instructions that the person be given a second chance.

 Similar to this, it will probably not come as a great shock to most that with several thousand young people being paid to fly around the world together there was the occasional party in the hotel.
 Without going into details that might incriminate some of my former colleagues there was an occasion or two when the behaviour of some of the crew ventured into the realm of being a bit over the top.
 On one such occasion Richard was, I believe, forced to jump on a plane and go and make a personal apology to the hotel manager, to smooth things over.
 Once again the guilty parties were given a second chance at Richard’s instruction.